-- Demographics included questions related to zip code, age, gender, race, and income level - Park Overview included questions to understand general knowledge and perception of Emerald View Park, and how the COVID-19 pandemic has affected park use - Your Experiences included questions to understand how the park is currently used and which areas and activities are most popular - Your Concerns included questions to identify concerns about the park, including environmental and maintenance concerns - Your Ideas included questions to understand what respondents envision for the park
+- Demographics included questions related to zip code, age, gender, race, and income level. - Park Overview included questions to understand general knowledge and perception of Emerald View Park and how the COVID-19 pandemic has affected park use. - Your Experiences included questions to understand how the park is currently used and which areas and activities are most popular. - Your Concerns included questions to identify concerns about the park, including environmental and maintenance concerns. - Your Ideas included questions to understand what respondents envision for the park.

-To reach as many people as possible, the project team posted flyers throughout the individual parks and neighborhood destinations, provided paper surveys to different community organizations, participated in socially distanced in-person surveys, and placed door hangers on residences adjacent to the individual parks.
+To reach as many people as possible, the project team posted flyers throughout the individual parks and neighborhood destinations, provided paper surveys to community organizations, participated in socially distanced in-person surveys, and placed door hangers on residences adjacent to the individual parks.
 Flyers and door hangers provided directions to EngagePGH.

-Demographics of the survey respondents included:
+Demographics of the survey respondents:

-60% live in the Mount Washington or Duquesne Heights neighborhoods, 9% live in the Allentown neighborhood, and the remaining respondents live throughout Pittsburgh
+60% lived in the Mount Washington or Duquesne Heights neighborhoods, 9% lived in the Allentown neighborhood, and the remaining respondents lived throughout Pittsburgh.

-- 30% are between age 30-40, with all other age groups represented as well - 51% identify as female, 46% identify as male, and 3% identify as a different gender or preferred not to say - 97% identify as white, 3% as Hispanic/Latino, 3% as Black/African American, and 1% as Asian
+- 30% were between the ages of 30-40. - 51% identified as female, 46% as male, and 3% as non-binary or preferred not to say. - 97% identified as white, 3% as Hispanic/Latino, 3% as Black/African American, and 1% as Asian.

-Key takeaways from the survey directly informed the Master Plan process, as they identified the project's goals and helped the design team to understand the current use and perception of Emerald View Park.
+Key takeaways from the survey informed the Master Plan process.
+Responses helped to shape the Master Plan goals and recommendations.
 Takeaways included:

-- Over 30% of respondents said they first think of the trails and the views of the city when they think of Emerald View Park. - 77% of respondents either walk or run to Emerald View Park, and 35% drive to the park. - Within Emerald View Park, the most popular areas are the trails, followed by Grandview Avenue and the overlooks and Grandview and Olympia parks. - When respondents visit the park, the most popular activity for them is hiking, walking and visiting the overlooks.
-Respondents also mentioned they relax, run, visit the dog parks, and picnic in the park. - The key concern for most respondents centered around the maintenance of Emerald View Park and its trails. - When asked how Emerald View Park could be more accessible and welcoming, respondents recommended having better and more signage, making the park more well known in the city, and improving the parking and ADA accessibility for visitors. - Respondents' big ideas for Emerald View Park focused on the trails: to create more connections between the existing ones, to improve their condition, and to create new trails as well.
-Respondents also suggested having more places to gather as large groups for more community focused events.
+- Over 30% of respondents said they first think of the trails and the views of the city when they think of Emerald View Park. - 77% of respondents either walk or run to Emerald View Park, and 35% drive to the park.
+(The survey question allowed respondents to select multiple options; totals exceed 100%). - Within Emerald View Park, the most popular areas are the trails, followed by Grandview Avenue and the overlooks and Grandview and Olympia parks. - The most popular activities for respondents are hiking, walking, and visiting the overlooks.
+Respondents also relax, run, visit the dog parks, and picnic in the park. - The key concern for most respondents centered around the maintenance of Emerald View Park and its trails. - When asked how Emerald View Park could be more accessible and welcoming, respondents recommended having better signage, making the park more well known in the city, and improving the parking and ADA accessibility for visitors. - Many respondents' ideas for Emerald View Park focused on the trails: create more connections between the existing ones, improve their condition, and create new trails.
+Respondents suggested having more places to gather as large groups for more community focused events.